henrik/thepugautomatic.com-eleventy/src/site/posts/2021-02-27-write-self-deprecating-comments.md

   - Code style
 ---

-Comments easily get out of sync with their code, but there are tricks to lessen the impact.
+Comments and code easily get out of sync, but there are tricks to lessen the impact.

 Instead of